European Grant Procedure

 A European patent application can result in patents in some East European states which are not members of the EPC, but are known as the “extension” countries.
+It is also possible for European patents to have an effect in certain non-European countries (so-called “validation” countries).
 At grant of the patent, at least a translation of the claims must be filed locally.

 The costs for the grant procedure can vary greatly and can also be high.

 The expense is not only in translation but also because certain countries require the payment of official fees on validating the patent, while other countries require the payment of fees for the publication of the specification in their national language.
 Translation costs also vary greatly depending on the number of words and pages in the patent specification and how many translations into different languages are needed.

 For some countries, only attorney charges are incurred as no fees are payable and no translations required.

 Our estimate of the likely cost will be sent to you with our report of the communication under Rule 71(3).

 To produce the estimate, we work out the likely costs of translation, filing, official fees and publication fees in the various countries based on previous charges from foreign attorneys and on the number of words and pages in the approved text.

 We use a number of different translators, chosen for their expertise in accurately translating the often highly technical language of patent specifications.
 Because of the relatively difficult nature of this translation work, clients sometimes find that regular commercial translators can offer cheaper translation rates.
 However, we do not recommend that translators unfamiliar with patents are used, since an inaccurate translation can have a serious effect on the patent protection.
 In several countries the translation must be certified by a local patent attorney.